ina-foss/amalia.js_v2/README.md

 # Amalia

-Amalia is a extensible and versatile HTML5 multimedia player that allows you to view any type of metadata along with your video or audio streams.
+Amalia is an extensible and versatile HTML5 multimedia player (open source) that allows you to view any type of metadata along with your video or audio streams.
 It follows the responsive design guidelines.
 Although initially developed as a tool to visualize the metadata extracted automatically by our algorithms (you can see some prototypes online), we believe it can be useful more broadly.
 Amalia is composed of three main parts :
 - the core player
 - the unified metadata format
 - the visualization plugins

-# Documentation

-## Quick start

-## Development server
+## Development

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4000/`.
-The app will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.

-## Build
+### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
-> Before build this script [build icon](#build-icon)
+> Before build this script [build icon](#build-icon).

-## Build icon
+### Build icon

 We use SVG Sprites With Fragment Identifiers for optimization the rendering of the icons.
 For build SVG Sprites we use only [svg-sprite](#https://github.com/jkphl/svg-sprite) module.
-Run `npm run build-icon`
+Run `npm run build-icon`.

-## Run Test with coverage report
+### Running Test with coverage report

-Run `npm run build-test`
+Run `npm run build-test`.

-## Run examples
+### Run examples

-Run `npm run start-examples` start static server for view examples
+Run `npm run start-examples` start static server for view examples.

-## Running unit tests
+### Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 In side docker ` docker run --rm -ti -v $PWD:/usr/src:rw -w /usr/src  --entrypoint='' trion/ng-cli-karma npm run build-test`

-## Running end-to-end tests
+### Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Debugging with webstrome / phpstrome
 - In first you need to install chrome extension and right click the chrome extension and clic to inspect.